Earn a Healthcare Administration Degree

 - Healthcare IT Infrastructure and Network Management

-Students interested in focusing their career solely in the area of health information management are encouraged to consider a health information management degree program.
+Students interested in focusing their career solely in the area of HIM are encouraged to consider an online health information management degree program.

 The quality of patient care is one of the most important initiatives currently facing the industry.
 In response, we worked with specialists in the field to develop this patient safety and quality healthcare program, one of only a few baccalaureate-level healthcare administration degrees of its kind.